One of the first things that you should do when you get a new credit card is to note the billing date and due date.

 Always note the billing date and due date on your credit cards to avoid late fees and interest charges.
 Note the annual fee due date too, and if you make a late payment, try to stay on track with future payments or work with credit card issuer.

 Bright is a super app that crushes your debt.
 Our products include Balance Transfers for Credit Card Debt, Credit Score Boosters, Smart Financial Plans. and Automated Savings and Investments.
 We are the highest ranked app out there for helping thousands get debt-free every day.
 It only takes 2 minutes to get started.
-Just download the Bright app from the App Store or Google Play.
+Just download the Bright Money app from the App Store or Google Play.